 If bedtime becomes something other than a time of rest, there may be an underlying medical condition that can be diagnosed and treated.
 Millions of Americans suffer from some type of sleep disorder, including sleep apnea, insomnia, narcolepsy, and restless leg syndrome.
 Sleep disorders have been found to play a role in high blood pressure, heart disease, stroke, and cognitive impairment, as well as car and on-the-job accidents.

 Since 1995, the UPHS - Bell Sleep Center has been helping women, men, and children by identifying and treating their sleep disorders.
-UPHS - Bell's Sleep Center is accredited by the American Academy of Sleep Medicine and directed by Dr. Arthur F. Saari, who is board-certified in Sleep Medicine.
+UPHS - Bell's Sleep Center is accredited by The Joint Commission and directed by Dr. Arthur F. Saari, who is board-certified in Sleep Medicine.

 To help you sleep soundly again, UPHS - Bell's Sleep Center offers a full-spectrum of diagnostic testing that measures heart rate, brain waves, breathing, eye, and muscle movements to support both adults and children suffering from sleep disorders.
 Our team of highly trained professionals is dedicated to helping you experience the benefits of restful sleep.